Roof maintenance tips for your home

 Outside your home

-• Look in gutters and downspouts for excessive granular loss.
-Manufacturers cover asphalt composition shingles with granules to block ultraviolet rays from the sun, but natural aging will cause granules to erode and expose the asphalt.
+- Look in gutters and downspouts for excessive granular loss.
+Manufacturers cover asphalt composition shingles with granules to help block ultraviolet rays from the sun, but natural aging will cause granules to erode and expose the asphalt over time.
 Granular loss begins during installation and occurs daily.
 This is an expected condition, but excessive loss may indicate a problem.

-• Flashing around plumbing vents and chimneys should not be rusty, cracked or loose.
+- Flashing around plumbing vents and chimneys should not be rusty, cracked or loose.
+These should be repaired to help prevent leaks.

-• Keep roof, valleys, gutters and downspouts free from leaves, twigs and other litter to allow for proper drainage.
+- Keep the roof, valleys, gutters and downspouts free from leaves, twigs and other litter to allow for proper drainage.

 Inside your home

-• Make sure soffit and ridge vents, gable vents and any roof vents aren't blocked by insulation or storage items.
-Proper ventilation will help prevent structural damage caused by moisture, increase roofing material life, reduce energy consumption and enhance the comfort level of the rooms below the attic.
+- Check that soffit and ridge vents, gable vents and any roof vents aren't blocked by insulation or storage items.
+Proper ventilation can help prevent structural damage caused by moisture, increase roofing material life, reduce energy consumption and enhance the comfort level of the rooms below the attic.

 When it's time to replace your roof

 Your shingles may have a warranty of 15, 30 or even 50 years, but they may not last as long depending on the pitch of your roof, quality of the installation, quality of the attic ventilation and weather conditions in your area.
-If you have bad roof shingles or your roof is showing serious signs of wear, ask a roofing professional to inspect it for you and determine whether it needs to be replaced.
-If your roof has been badly damaged by hail or wind, contact your insurance company.
+If you have damaged roof shingles or your roof is showing signs of wear, ask a roofing professional to inspect it for you and determine whether it needs to be replaced.
+If your roof has been damage by hail or wind, consider contacting your insurance company.
 The following are some things to think about before having a new roof installed:

 Re-covering an old roof